zacharyclement/Recommenders/README.md

 ## Scripts

-1. Exploratory Data Analysis
-2. Train / Test Matrix factorization recommender using suprise
+1_EDA ->
+2_create_feature_datasets
+3_matrix_factorization
-3. Train / Test retrieval and ranking based recommender using Tensorflow
+4_retrieval_raning -> train/test a retrieval and ranking based recommender using Tensorflow 5_example_API -> an basic api endpoint using flask app
-4. API endpoint example

 ## Helper Apps
-1. tensorboard - to access tensorboard, go to the root of the project and run the following command in the terminal:  tensorboard --logdir logs/fit
+1. tensorboard - to access tensorboard, go to the root of this project and run the following command in the terminal:  tensorboard --logdir logs/fit
-2. MlFlow ui - To access MlFlow ui, go to the root of project and run the following command in the terminal: mlflow ui
+2. MlFlow ui - To access MlFlow ui, go to the root of this project and run the following command in the terminal: mlflow ui
+3. Flask - to get api running, go to the root of this project and run ...